 What is Matcha?

-Matcha is exactly what you think it is, a green powdered tea that is extremely delicious!
+Matcha is exactly what you think it is.
+A green powdered tea that is extremely delicious!

 What is Green Tea?

-Matcha vs Green Tea
+The Real Similarities and Differences Between Matcha vs Green Tea

 1) The physical appearance and the processing of matcha tea and green tea are different.
 The highest quality of matcha powders are stone ground while green tea is not grounded at all.
-It is left in its natural state, the plucked leaves, and then processed accordingly.
+It is left in its natural state, the picked leaves, and then processed accordingly.

 2) The flavor profile of matcha and green tea are different.
 Though both teas are made from the same plant, they have a different taste.
 Generally, matcha powder tastes earthy whereas green tea tastes sweeter.
 Both teas will have a similar after taste, amongst other teas.
 Overall, they’re both pleasant to drink though.

 3) When mixed in water, green tea and matcha have different hues or color appearances.
 Green tea mixed with water will appear almost transparent with a slight yellow/green tone to it.
 When you mix water with matcha powder, it has a very rich and full green color to it.

 Do You Know More About the Differences Between Matcha and Green Tea Now?